Trude Hanscom: Career

 Hanscom moved to Southern California around 1930.
 She worked as an art instructor, privately instructing clients such Victor Matson and Ben Abril, as well as teaching in public schools in Alhambra, Glendale, and San Gabriel.
 Gaining recognition for her work, Hanscom was granted a solo exhibition in 1937 at the Charles W. Bowers Memorial Museum in Santa Ana.
 In 1938, she exhibited at the San Gabriel Artists' Guild.
 As her popularity grew, Hanscom became involved in a number of art associations, such as the Women Painters of the West, for which she served as their first vice president.
 She was also a participant in the California Art Club, the California Printmakers, the Society of American Graphic Artists, the Glendale Art Association, and the Pasadena Society of Artists.

+Collections

-Her work became part of the collections of the Metropolitan Museum of Art, the Library of Congress, the National Gallery of Art, the Wichita Art Museum.
+Hanscom's work became part of the collections of the Metropolitan Museum of Art, the Library of Congress, the National Gallery of Art, the Wichita Art Museum.
 Pennsylvania State University, and the California State Library.